 As an adult, I fear inaction—a particularly American anxiety.
-If I’m wondering whether or not to do something, my default position is that it’s always better to do than not to.
-I regret the things I haven’t done, rather than what I did, no matter how bad the outcome.
+If I’m wondering whether or not to do something, my default is always to do.
+I regret the things I haven’t done, rather than what I did, no matter how awful the outcome.
 Continue reading Listening to Let It Be

 My fear, of course, was that I was an amateur Buddhist, a dilettante, a poseur in a lotus t-shirt.
-Clearly, I was not a professional.
-I’ve never listed Buddhism as my religion on a questionnaire.
-And though I’m all for enlightenment, it seems unlikely I’ll realize it in this lifetime.
+Clearly I was not a professional.
+I never list Buddhism as my religion on a questionnaire.
+And though I’m all for enlightenment, it seems unlikely I’ll reach it in this lifetime.
 It’s not even on my to-do list.

 In a good week, I meditate seven out of seven mornings.
 In a bad week, I may not sit at all.
-How often I sit is the sort of thing I sometimes discuss with others meditators, though it seems a lot like asking married friends how often they have sex.
-Everyone, I’m sure, imagines everyone else is doing it more than they actually are.
+How often I sit is the sort of thing I sometimes discuss with other meditators, though it seems a lot like asking married friends how often they have sex.
+Everyone, I’m sure, imagines everyone else is doing it more than them.

-When I got home from the retreat, I looked up hobby in the dictionary.
-“An activity or interest pursued outside of one’s regular occupation and engaged in primarily for pleasure,” was the definition.
+When I got home from the retreat, I looked up hobby: “An activity or interest pursued outside of one’s regular occupation and engaged in primarily for pleasure,” was the definition.

 Hmmm.
 If you substitute sanity or well-being for pleasure, maybe I am a Buddhist hobbyist.
 Maybe that’s not a bad thing.

 I soaked for a while, a warm washcloth over my face.
 The water felt good, and then less good as it cooled.
-Eventually, with some effort, I rose into the cold air and pulled the rubber plug.
+Eventually, with some effort, I pulled the rubber plug and stood up in the cold air.
 Water rushed noisily down the drain.

-Back in bed, I picked up my phone, found a Buddhist podcast, and hit play.
+Back in bed, I found a Buddhist podcast on my phone and hit play.
 I placed the phone where another pillow would have been, had there been anyone else in bed.
 After the familiar throat-clearing sound, Joseph Goldstein began to speak in his deep, nasal, New York voice.
 He spoke slowly, with space between each word.
-I curled in, listening to what would either be a thoughtful dharma talk or a doorway to sleep.
+I curled in, listening to what would either be a thoughtful dharma talk or a prelude to sleep.

 Another insomniac night with Joseph Goldstein.
-The next thing I remembered was the sound of the morning alarm.
+The next thing I remembered was the sound of my morning alarm.